9.1 General context

-There are only few data available on trends and developments in young people's interest or participation in global issues.
-The report 'Sustainable Development from the Perspective of Young People' (Nachhaltige Entwicklung aus der Sicht von Jugendlichen; Faber & Boll, 2010) deals with the questions of motivation, knowledge, competences and behaviour of young people in the domain of sustainable development.
+There are only few and no actual data available on trends and developments in young people's interest or participation in global issues.
+The report 'Sustainable Development from the Perspective of Young People' (Nachhaltige Entwicklung aus der Sicht von Jugendlichen; Faber & Boll, 2010) presents the results of the only available study for Luxembourg on motivation, knowledge, competences and behaviour of young people in the domain of sustainable development.

 View on global issues and sustainable development